Claiming Process

 Using the Claim API, Maica performs the following actions automatically:

-• The system maps values from the Claim Batch and Maica Settings.
+• The system maps required values from the Claim Batch and Maica Settings.

-• The payload is posted to Services Australia.
+• The payload is submitted to Services Australia.

 • Once submitted, Services Australia returns a Claim ID.

-• This ID is stored on the Claim Batch for future tracking.
+• This Claim ID is stored on the Claim Batch record for visibility and future tracking.

 • An array of Invoice IDs is uploaded and associated with the Claim.

-• These IDs must match the records already submitted in Step 2.
+• These IDs must match the invoices that were successfully submitted in Step 2.

 To see the Claim API Mapping, click here.